Nyalon/javascript-challenge/README.md

 # Mars data filtering dashboard

-An interactive dashboard that searches and sorts through ufo data using js.
+My objecteive was to create An interactive dashboard that searches and sorts through ufo data.
+Using html, and js I was able to develop a filtering module that can search through different entries by date.

 ### Data filtering module preview